wjmanzon/Statistics-Notebook/Analyses/Class Codes/ClassActivities.html.md

 ### Wilcoxon Test

-Wilcoxon Signed Rank test for one sample: The sources do not specifically mention non-parametric alternatives like the Wilcoxon tests in the main descriptions of data scenarios.
-This test is a non-parametric alternative to the one-sample t-test, used when the data are not normally distributed.
+__Wilcoxon Signed Rank test for one sample:__ This test is a non-parametric alternative to the one-sample t-test, used when the data are not normally distributed.

-Wilcoxon Signed Rank test for paired: Similar to the paired sample t-test, the sources do not explicitly describe a paired data scenario in the context of non-parametric tests.
-This test is a non-parametric alternative to the paired t-test.
+__Wilcoxon Signed Rank test for paired:__ This test is a non-parametric alternative to the paired t-test.